 by the North Village Board of Directors

-The next North Village board is scheduled for 7 p.m. on Thursday, Oct.
-18 in the North Creek Board Room, 20125 Arrowhead Road.
-If you wish to address the board during the meeting, you must be present at 7 p.m. and sign up for residents time.
-If you have any questions or want to report any problems, call Community Manager April Steward at 240-243-2327 or e-mail email@example.com.
+The next board meeting is scheduled for 7 p.m. on Thursday, Jan.
+17, 2019 in the North Creek Board Room, 20125 Arrowhead Road.
+We want to remind residents that if they want to address the board at one of the meetings, they must be present at 7 p.m. and sign in.
+If you have any questions or want to report any problems, call Community Manager April Steward at 240-243-2327 or e-mail firstname.lastname@example.org.

 North Village View: for residents of Essex Place, Highland Hall, McRory, Perry Place, Picton, Pleasant Ridge and Salem’s Grant.